FREE SHIPPING ON ORDERS OF 3 OR MORE DISPLAY BUDDIES IN ANY COMBINATION OF SIZES!

 First, I started off by getting a simple cardboard poster to use as a mounting board for my centerpiece.
 I then used rubber cement to attach a piece of hand-made wrapping paper from a local craft store to it as the color inspiration.

-Next, I sourced a heart-shaped platter and using my Medium Display Buddie adjustable plate hanger, I attached the hooks to the plate and pulled the cord ends apart from each other to activate the cord lock for a secure fit
+Next, I found my heart-shaped platter in the cupboard, and using my Medium Display Buddie adjustable plate hanger, I attached the hooks to the plate and pulled the cord ends apart from each other to activate the cord lock for a secure fit

 Here’s a look from the back